 The purpose of the course is to present a cursory analysis of the Criminal Justice System and its role in American society.
 The course begins a look at the justice system, crime, and the measurement of crime, the police, the courts and the corrections system.
 The course then continues with an analysis of a variety of components and issues that constitute the Criminal Justice system and its operation.
-The course will generally focus on chapters 1, 2, 3, 4, 5, 6, 7, 8, 9, in the required text however, this sequence may be slightly altered as the course progresses.
+The course will generally focus on four parts.
+Part I consists of Chapter 1 thru 4, Part II chapters 5 thru 8, Part III chapters 9 thru 12 and Part IV chapters 12 thru14 in the required text.
 Remember to pay special attention as the chapters are covered in class and check the vista website regularly for advanced notices as to which chapters will be covered on a given exam.
 The website will also direct your attention to special projects, issues, and discussion questions.